Which Charities Deserve Your Dollars?

 GuideStar offers what it calls "Transparency Seals," ranging from Bronze to Platinum.
 The Transparency Seals aren't a rating of a charity's effectiveness but rather a benchmarking of how forthcoming the organization has been with information on its financials, its mission, and how it is progressing toward its stated goals.

 With free registration, visitors to GuideStar's site can view a charity's latest Form 990 as well as basic information about its programs, financials, and how it benchmarks its own success.
 Comparative data--for example, how a charity's financials stack up relative to other charities with similar missions--and more in-depth information, such as highest-paid employees, are available through GuideStar Pro, the firm's premium service.
-Its price tag ($350/month or $2,000/year) makes it cost-prohibitive for most mainstream givers.
+Its price tag ($2,000/year) makes it cost-prohibitive for most mainstream givers.